 Applications and guidelines for Small Grants or MDG Grants:

 In 2013, the WMB approved a grant to The Anglican Church of Tanzania, Diocese of Kibondo Mother’s Union, to purchase 23 sewing machines.
 The goal is to teach women sewing skills, that they might support themselves and their families

 In 2012, the WMB approved a grant to LIFE-BD (Life-Bangladesh) to purchase bulk rice and smokeless ovens, to be distributed among 105 families.
 Instructors were provided to teach the women how to use the ovens.

 The World Mission Board also oversees companion relationships with other dioceses in the Anglican Communion worldwide.
 Dioceses in companion relationships take on responsibility for each other by reaching across cultural and geographic boundaries to form new friendships, prayer partners, pathways for mutual learning, and an expanded awareness of each other and the world.
 Together we are building mutually transformative long-lasting relationships that are focused on amistad, friendship.
 As we are all missionaries of the Diocese of Texas, will you join us, as we join with our sisters and brothers across the Anglican Communion in undertaking God's mission?

 The Diocese of Texas has a formal companion relationship with the Anglican Diocese of Southern Malawi in Africa, the Diocese of Costa Rica in the Anglican Church of Central America and the Episcopal Diocese of North Dakota.
+As we are all part of this companionship, we ask that all mission trips to our companion dioceses have a few spots available to others from the diocese to apply to join.
 Here is a flier sharing more about our companionship with these three dioceses.